-Atypical targets show just 2 zones and/or an indistinct border.
+Atypical target lesions show just 2 zones and/or an indistinct border.

 Lesions show the Köbner (isomorphic) phenomenon, meaning they can develop at sites of preceding (but not concurrent or subsequent) skin trauma.

 There is no associated swelling of face, hands or feet, despite these being common sites of rash distribution.
-However the lips are often swollen, especially in EM major.
+However the lips are often swollen, especially in erythema multiforme major.

 Mucous membrane involvement

 Mucosal lesions, if present, typically develop a few days after the skin rash begins.

 In erythema multiforme minor, mucous membrane involvement is absent or mild.
 Mucosal changes, if present, consist initially of redness of the lips and inside cheek.
 Sometimes blisters develop and quickly break to form erosions and ulcers.